 2,4-Dichlorophenoxyacetic acid (2,4-D) is the third most applied pesticide in Brazil to control broadleaf weeds in crop cultivation and pastures.
-Due to 2,4-D’s high mobility and long half-life under anoxic conditions, this herbicide has high probability for groundwater contamination.
-Bioremediation is an attractive solution for 2,4-D contaminated anoxic environments, but there is limited understanding of anaerobic 2,4-D biodegradation.
-In this study, methanogenic enrichment cultures were obtained from Amazonian top soil (0—40 cm) and deep soil (50 -80 cm below ground) that biotransform 2,4-D (5 µM) to 4-chlorophenol and phenol.
-When these cultures were transferred (10% v/v) to fresh medium containing 40 µM or 160 µM 2,4-D, the rate of 2,4-D degradation decreased, and biotransformation did not proceed beyond 4-chlorophenol and 2,4-dichlorophenol in the top and deep soil cultures, respectively.
-16S rRNA gene sequencing and qPCR of a selection of microbes revealed no significant enrichment of known organohalide-respiring bacteria.
+Due to 2,4-D’s high mobility and long half-life under anoxic conditions, this herbicide has high potential for groundwater contamination.
+Bioremediation is an attractive solution for 2,4-D contaminated anoxic environments but there is limited understanding of anaerobic 2,4-D degradation.
+In this study, methanogenic enrichment cultures were obtained from Amazonian top soil (0 - 40 cm) and deep soil (50 -80 cm below ground) that degrade 2,4-D (5 µM) to 4-chlorophenol and phenol.
+When 10% of these cultures were transferred to fresh medium containing 40 µM or 160 µM 2,4-D, the rate of 2,4-D degradation decreased, and the final degradation metabolites changed respectively to 4-chlorophenol and 2,4-dichlorophenol in the top and deep soil cultures.
+16S rRNA community diversity analysis and qPCR of a selection of microbes revealed no significant enrichment of known organohalide-respiring bacteria.
 Furthermore, a member of the genus Cryptanaerobacter was identified as possibly responsible for phenol conversion to benzoate in the top soil inoculated culture.
-Overall, these results demonstrate the effect of 2,4-D concentration on biodegradation and microbial community composition, which are both important factors when developing pesticide bioremediation technologies.
+Overall, these results demonstrate the effect of 2,4-D concentration on the biodegradation pathway and microbial diversity, and these are both important factors when developing pesticide bioremediation technologies.